 Marketing Division increased by three (3).
 One (1) position was removed for a Videographer position.
 Four (4) positions were transferred from the Planning Department referenced above.

 IT Division increased by one (1).
 One (1) position was added for a System Analyst.

-Transportation Division decreased by twenty-one (21).
-Twenty-one (21) fewer operator positions will be budgeted.
+Transportation Division decreased by five (5) positions.
+Five (5) fewer operator positions will be budgeted.
 This will be put into effect through normal attrition.